Earth Notes: On the Pasta Perfect - Two Pots with Thermal Wrap: Review (2008)Updated 2020-08-29 20:02 GMT.

 Guest Review by Jean Ryder

-(We haven't yet worked out if this gadget does save energy and thus CO2, but we think that by avoiding the need to keep a pan boiling it probably does.)
+We still haven't yet worked out if this gadget does indeed save energy and thus CO2, but we think that by avoiding the need to keep a pan boiling it probably does.

-- Pasta Perfect Set of 2 Pasta Pots with Thermal Wrap And Recipe Book #827106.
+- Set of 2 Pasta Pots with Thermal Wrap And Recipe Book.

 You get two plastic containers, one large and one small, a cover, handle, thermal sleeve, handle bracket, strainer and holder locker.
 You also get a recipe book.
 It comes with full instructions on how to assemble (which is easy).